-Our Amended and Restated Memorandum and Articles of Association filed under the laws of the Cayman Islands contain provisions designed to provide certain rights and protections to our shareholders prior to the consummation of a business combination.
-The following are the material rights and protections contained in our Amended and Restated Memorandum and Articles of Association:
+Our Existing Charter filed under the laws of the Cayman Islands contain provisions designed to provide certain rights and protections to our shareholders prior to the consummation of a business combination.
+The following are the material rights and protections contained in our Existing Charter:

-- the right of public shareholders to exercise conversion rights and have their public shares redeemed in lieu of participating in a proposed business combination; - a prohibition against completing a business combination unless we have net tangible assets of at least \$5,000,001 upon consummation of such business combination; - a requirement that if we seek shareholder approval of any business combination, an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shareholders who attend and vote at a general meeting of the company, will be required to approve the business combination; - a requirement that directors may call general meetings on their own accord and are required to call an extraordinary general meeting if holders of not less than 10% in par value of the issued shares request such a meeting; - a prohibition, prior to a business combination, against our issuing (i) any ordinary shares or any securities convertible into ordinary shares or (ii) any other securities (including preferred shares) which participate in or are otherwise entitled in any manner to any of the proceeds in the trust account or which vote as a class with the ordinary shares on a business combination; - a requirement that our management take all actions necessary to liquidate our trust account in the event we do not consummate a business combination by 24 months from the consummation of our initial public offering; - a prohibition, prior to a business combination, against our issuing (i) any ordinary shares or any securities convertible into ordinary shares or (ii) any other securities (including preferred shares) which participate in or are otherwise entitled in any manner to any of the proceeds in the trust account or which vote as a class with the ordinary shares on a business combination; and - the limitation on shareholders' rights to receive a portion of the trust account.
+- the right of public shareholders to have their public shares redeemed in lieu of participating in a proposed business combination; - a prohibition against completing a business combination unless we have net tangible assets of at least \$5,000,001 upon consummation of such business combination; - a requirement that if we seek shareholder approval of any business combination, an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shareholders who attend and vote at a shareholder meeting of the company, will be required to approve the business combination; - the ability of the directors to call general meetings on their own accord; - a prohibition, prior to a business combination, against our issuing (i) any ordinary shares or any securities convertible into ordinary shares or (ii) any other securities (including preference shares) which participate in or are otherwise entitled in any manner to any of the proceeds in the trust account or which vote as a class with the ordinary shares on a business combination; - a requirement that our management take all actions necessary to liquidate our trust account in the event we do not consummate a business combination by February 6, 2023, or such later time as our shareholders may approve in accordance with the Existing Charter; - the limitation on shareholders' rights to receive a portion of the trust account.

-The Companies Law permits a company incorporated in the Cayman Islands to amend its memorandum and articles of association with the approval of the holders of at least two-thirds of such company's outstanding ordinary shares.
-A company's articles of association may specify that the approval of a higher majority is required but, provided the approval of the required majority is obtained, any Cayman Islands exempted company may amend its memorandum and articles of association regardless of whether its memorandum and articles of association provides otherwise.
-Accordingly, although we could amend any of the provisions relating to our proposed offering, structure and business plan which are contained in our Amended and Restated Memorandum and Articles of Association, we view all of these provisions as binding obligations to our shareholders and neither we, nor our officers or directors, will take any action to amend or waive any of these provisions unless we provide dissenting public shareholders with the opportunity to convert their public shares in connection with any such vote.
-The foregoing is set forth in our Amended and Restated Memorandum and Articles of Association and cannot be amended.
+The Companies Act permits a company incorporated in the Cayman Islands to amend its memorandum and articles of association with the approval of the holders of a majority of at least two-thirds of such company's shares present and voting at a shareholders' meeting and this is the approval specified in our articles of association.
+Accordingly, although we could amend any of the provisions relating to our proposed offering, structure and business plan which are contained in our Existing Charter, we view all of these provisions as binding obligations to our shareholders and neither we, nor our officers or directors, will take any action to amend or waive any of these provisions unless we provide dissenting public shareholders with the opportunity to convert their public shares in connection with any such vote.